DigitalOcean Managed OpenSearch for Vector Search

 Background reading on vector embeddings, HNSW, engines, hybrid search, and where embeddings come from, specific to DigitalOcean Managed OpenSearch.

-OpenSearch is the recommended engine when you need:
+Choose OpenSearch for vector workloads when you need:

-- Hybrid search: BM25 keyword scoring combined with vector similarity, with per-query weights and score normalization.
+- Hybrid search: Combine BM25 keyword scoring with vector similarity, score normalization, and per-query weighting.

-For pure vector-native workloads without keyword search, consider Weaviate.
-For small vector datasets co-located with relational data, consider PostgreSQL with pgvector.
+For pure vector-native workloads, consider Weaviate.
+For smaller vector datasets stored with relational data, consider PostgreSQL with pgvector.

 Latest Updates